tlambert03/microsim/docs/ex_em_methodology.md

   The task is to estimate the number of photons absorbed by the fluorophores for each `1nm` wavelength interval.
 For this, following steps are followed:

 1. Compute the irradiance for every `1nm` wavelength interval of the light source. `irradiance = ex_filter_spectrum * light_power`.
 2. Calculate the absorption cross section given the extinction coefficient.
 See [section below](#absorption-cross-section) for more details.
-This is inturn used to calculate the absorbtion cross section for every `1nm` wavelength interval of the fluorophore excitation spectrum.
+This is inturn used to calculate the absorption cross section for every `1nm` wavelength interval of the fluorophore excitation spectrum.
 3. Now that we have the abrobption cross section and irradiance, we calculate the power absorbed by the fluorophores for every `1nm` wavelength interval.
 4. Finally, we compute the absorbed photon count by simply dividing the power absorbed by the energy of a single photon.